 In the event that parents cannot be reached within a reasonable time, program staff will call the emergency contacts.
 If a child is ill before school and the parents have not been reached, the child will report to the clinic and not to class.

-Billing: ProCare Software, a technology application has improved both the efficiency and accuracy of the sign-in and sign-out procedures of the Extended Day Program as well as the process related to billing.
+All Saints uses ProCare Software to enable sign-in and sign-out procedures of the Extended Day Program and process billing.
 Parents are asked to submit all payments for Extended Day directly to the front office upon receipt of their invoices, which may be picked up every Friday from Extended Day.
 Payments may be sent to the school through the classroom take-home folder system or delivered directly to the front office.

-Drop Off/Pick Up: Father Kelly Hall is used as our Extended Day Center.
-When dropping off or picking up children, parents may park on Stonewall Road and enter the facility by way of the side entrance to Father Kelly Hall.
-On certain days, Father Kelly Hall is used by other parish organizations.
-On these days Extended Day will meet in the library or gym.
+Father Kelley Hall is used as our Extended Day Center.
+When dropping off or picking up children, parents may park on Stonewall Road and enter the facility by way of the side entrance to Father Kelley Hall.
+On certain days, Father Kelley Hall is used by other parish organizations.
+On these days, Extended Day will meet in the library or gym.